 Go to my resources page for everything I use.

 Maybe.
 Check if your country is here, or if I've been to it here.
 I've been to a ton more places before I started this site, so I have a lot more destination specific knowledge in my head than is listed.

 Sure!
 Signup to my patreon feed and you can ask me questions every month.

 Well, this is not wordpress, this is Jimdo, and Jimdo allows you to change your templates, styles and just about everything else as often as you want, so I tweak mine often.
 More on how to start a travel blog.

 It's a monthly-ish summary of the latest articles, updates, and other new or interesting travel-related things.
 You can sign up for it here, and unsubscribe anytime.
 It's also spam-free.
 (Because I'm vegan.)

-No, it definitely can be done and it's not that hard at all!
+No, it definitely can be done pretty easily and it's not that hard at all!
 I've collected all my best tips and recommendations for the ultimate guide to zero waste travel: 40 tips to go green.